 Museum Closure Notice

-Public inquiries, research requests, and any questions regarding donations or collections can be directed to the Moncton Museum by phone at 506-856-4383 or by E-mail.
-The new Moncton Museum and Transportation Discovery Centre is scheduled to reopen in the fall of 2013.
+Public inquiries, research requests, and any questions regarding donations or collections can be directed to Resurgo Place by phone at 506-856-4383 or by E-mail.

 The Moncton Museum's mission is to collect, conserve, study, exhibit and interpret historic and heritage material of Moncton and the surrounding area.
 The Museum explores and showcases many facets of Moncton's history through a variety of mediums: its permanent collection, temporary and travelling exhibits, research library and educational programs.

 The Moncton Museum offers guided bilingual tours to interested organizations, schools and groups.
-For more information or to book a tour, please contact the Museum.
+For more information or to book a tour, please contact Resurgo Place.

 Workshops and Programs

 Various educational programs are offered throughout the year.
-Currently the Moncton Museum is offering the Agent M workshop for children ages 6 to 10 on Saturdays.
-For more information on this or other workshops, please contact the Museum at 856-4383.
+Currently Resurgo Place is at the Moncton Market for a fun and interactive activity every Saturday!
+For more information on this or other workshops, please contact Resurgo Place at 856-4383.

-To receive info on upcoming workshops, e-mail the Museum with "Agent M E-mail Distribution" in the subject line.
+To receive info on upcoming workshops, e-mail the Museum with "Programming" in the subject line.

 The Moncton Museum hosts a collection of artifacts and photographs recounting the region's history.
 Many of these objects are part of the Museum's permanent collection.
 This exhibit relates Moncton's history from the time of the Mi'kmaqs to today.
 There are treasures to discover from the period preceding the Deportation of Acadians, the time when agriculture was Moncton's primary economic engine, the golden shipbuilding years and the railway era.